-While May is recognized as "Wildfire Awareness Month", many areas of the United States are prone to the threat of wildfire year-round.
+While May is officially Wildfire Awareness Month there is no longer a defined wildfire season.
+Weather patterns and climate shifts across North America have created conditions conducive to wildfire activity regardless of seasonal weather expectations and history.
 Local drought conditions can play a major role in an area's vulnerability, although this is not the single driving factor.
 Other factors which will play a significant role in this vulnerability include local topography, prevailing wind patterns, and vegetation (fuel) cover.
 The drought map shown below is one example of a tool for identifying potential wildfire vulnerability.